Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Optionally, check the Event Viewer in Windows Server to verify which Connection Request Policy and Network Policy has been applied.

-To verify logon and logoff accounting events, you can install Wireshark on the Windows Server and filter the traffic to the configured port for accounting in Sophos Firewall, which is port 1813 in our example.
+To verify logon and logoff accounting events, you can install Wireshark on the Windows Server and filter the traffic to the configured port for accounting in Sophos Firewall, port 1813, in our example.

 Also, you can verify the log file configured earlier in NPS accounting.
-In our example, it is in C:\Windows\System32\LogFiles.
+In our example, it’s in C:\Windows\System32\LogFiles.